 Step 4.
 Choose ISO file > Next.
 Windows will build an ISO file for you.

 Without the need for any additional software, Windows 11/10/ 8/7 can all burn an ISO file to discs.
 Simply double-click or double-tap the ISO file and follow the on-screen instructions.
-However, if you are a computing beginner, you can turn to a reliable third-party software, EaseUS Partition Master.
+However, if you are a computing beginner, you can click the link to get the top five ISO burners for Windows 10 in 2023.

 You can extract the contents from an ISO file to your PC if you don't want to mount the ISO or burn it to a CD but still need to access the files inside.
 You need a third-party application such as 7-Zip.
 It's free, open-source, and powerful.
 Here are the steps: